karinapichardo/registration-form/README.md

 # registration-form
-unit 3 project - treehouse
+unit 3 project

+responsive, mobile-first registration form using a variety of HTML form elements.